auth0/docs/articles/architecture-scenarios/application/server-api/part-1.md

 OAuth 2 provides several *grant types* for different use cases.
 In this particular use case where a cron job will be uploading timesheets via an API, there is no interactive user (or resource owner) who grants permission to the cron job to access the API.

 The cron job is also not making the API calls on behalf of any user.
-Instead there is a machine-to-machine authorization and the client (i.e. the cron job) makes calls to the Resource Server (i.e. the API) on its own behalf.
+Instead there is a machine-to-machine authorization and the client (the cron job) makes calls to the Resource Server (the API) on its own behalf.

 For situations like this where there is no user interaction involved, the Client Credentials Grant is ideal.
 With Client Credentials Grant (defined in [RFC 6749, section 4.4](https://tools.ietf.org/html/rfc6749#section-4.4)) a Client can directly request an `access_token` from the Authorization Server by using its Client Credentials (a Client Id and a Client Secret).
 Instead of identifying a Resource Owner, this token will represent the Client itself.